raspberrypilearning/secure-messages/en/step_4.md

 --- task ---

-You can use a `%` to tell the new position to go back to position 0 once it gets to position 26.
+Use a `%` to tell the new position to go back to position 0 once it gets to position 26.

 --- code ---
 ---